TomB-134/MinimalMenu/README.md

 * Remove the accessibility Button
 * Remove the language button
 * Remove the copyright text
-* Pause the rendering of the background panorama
-* Dirt menu background for title screen
 * Remove the Realms notification button from the options screen
 * Remove the feedback button from the pause screen
 * Remove the bug report button from the pause screen
 * Remove the open to lan button in singleplayer
 * Remove the open to lan button in multiplayer
-* Add saves folder button
-* Add reload saves button
-* Add button to directly open the .minecraft folder

 ## Installation